 Why You Need a Condensing Boiler

-The reality is that you shouldn't necessarily leave your decision to upgrade your boiler to fate; being proactive now could save you both money and hassle and make your home significantly more efficient.
+The reality is that you shouldn't necessarily leave your decision to upgrade your boiler to fate. being proactive now could save you both money and hassle and make your home significantly more efficient.

 What is a condensing boiler?

 If a boiler is 60% efficient it means that for every £1 you spend on energy, 40p is wasted.
-With a condensing boiler only 10p is wasted.
-Over a year this could equate to as much as £350 in savings on your energy bills*.
-And this is without considering the introduction of smart heating controls that give you real time visibility of your energy costs.
+With a condensing boiler only around 8p is wasted as they reach efficiences of over 90%.

 *According to latest figures given by the Energy Saving Trust.

-A greener home (and conscience)
+A greener home

 A safer home

 Modern condensing boilers are completely sealed systems.
-This means they take air in from the outside and release waste fumes back to the outside.
+This means they take air in from the outside and release waste fumes back outdoors through the flue pipe.
 They are also fitted with safety devices like pressure relief valves and thermostats which will switch the system off if they detect a fault.